UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_01.md

 to those between one-dimensional histograms and density plots.

-As with 1D density plots, the values of the density themselves are not helpful, but we have included them here in the colorbar as an example.
+As with 1D density plots, the values of the density themselves are not helpful, but we have included them here in the colour bar as an example.

 ---